 Think about it.
 If you neglect this aspect of marketing, you are inherently providing a terrible customer experience.
 If your landing page isn’t compelling, you won’t get prospects from consideration to conversion.
 And if for some reason they do make it to the final step, you’ll turn potential customers off if your application is a cumbersome time-suck.

-So what should direct banking marketers focus on first?
+So what should online banking marketers focus on first?
 The first customer touchpoint: the sign-up process.
-Here are two fundamental basics to follow that’ll start a potential customer’s online banking journey off right.
+Here are three fundamental basics to follow that’ll start a potential customer’s online banking journey off right.

 Your pages should be set up to know what the prospect’s path was before getting to your website, and it should be tailored to what they already know.
 Does a prospect who has interacted with several of your banners and then clicked on a branded paid search ad really need to know more about your brand or the product’s capabilities?
 They already know what your brand is based on their journey, so tailor the landing page to closing the deal.